Expressions compute values and make those values available for

 Write a function that draws n

-smiley faces of random size at random locations on the screen, where n
+size at random locations on the screen, where n

 When the value returned by a function is needed, the function is called.
 The current value of the program counter is saved.
 Then the program counter is set to the first line of the function.
 Python executes the body of the function.
 The function returns and the program counter is set to its value before the function call when one of two things happens: